 After our long winter’s rest, the Twin Cities is awake with a full lineup of spring family festivals, most of which offer free admission and activities.
 Get started planning those beautiful spring weekends

-The produce isn’t complimentary, but the markets often attract shoppers (and their minis) with free live music, demonstrations, samples and activities to keep kids entertained.
+The produce isn’t complimentary, but you have to buy groceries anyway.
+Meanwhile, the markets often attract shoppers (and their minis) with free live music, demonstrations, samples and activities to keep kids entertained.

 Created especially for those with younger swimmers, browse these simple spots where you might beat the heat – for FREE.

 There is typically no charge to spread out on the sand and while away the day in the water or spend the summer swinging on the monkey bars.
-We’ve assembled a lineup swimming holes we think are worth checking out, most of which are free to enjoy.
-For more options, let us introduce you to our Parks Search.
+We’ve assembled a lineup swimming holes we think are worth checking out, most of which are free to enjoy (some have a small fee for parking or entrance).

 Classic outdoor flicks under the stars or features screened while escaping relief from the summer heat, here’s where to catch the free movies over summer break.